alovajs/alovajs.github.io/docs/03-learning/01-alova-instance.md

 :::caution special attention

 1. Both `onSuccess` and `onError` can be set as synchronous function or asynchronous function.
-2. The onError callback is a capture function for request errors.
+2. The `onError` callback is a capture function for request errors. it will not emit `onError` when throw error in `onSuccess`.
 When an error is caught but no error is thrown or a Promise instance in the reject state is returned, the request will be considered successful and no response data will be obtained.
 3. In 2.0.x and previous versions, `responded` was misspelled as `responsed`, and the two have been made compatible in 2.1.0.
 It is recommended to use `responded` instead of `responsed` in subsequent versions.

 :::